 2. Keep it simple!

-Shooting for 3-7 parent level criteria with no more than 2-5 children will ensure better results.
+Shoot for 3-7 parent level criteria with no more than 2-5 children each will ensure better results.
 Working with too many criteria will water down the impact of your decision model and introduce additional complexity.

 3. Have data to support criteria.